Last Updated on December 20, 2022 by Dave Farquhar

 If you have your printers folder open while you issue this command sequence, you’ll see your stuck print jobs disappear, like magic.

-If you’ve moved your print spooler to a ramdisk, like I recommend, or to another drive like some government agencies do, substitute that directory for c:\windows\system32\spool\printers in the second line.
+If you’ve moved your print spooler to a ramdisk, like I once recommended, or to another drive like some government agencies do, substitute that directory for c:\windows\system32\spool\printers in the second line.

 How it works